zantoshi/zbd-pay-to-lightning-address-py/README.md

 # zbd-pay-to-lightning-address
 A simple application to learn how to build Django apps with Lightning Network &amp; LNURL functionality.

+## disclaimer
+Please note this is a repository geared towards teaching how to use the ZBD API to easily build lightning network applications.
+This is NOT suitable for production usage.

 ## setup
 1- Start off by creating an environmental file in the root directory.
 Execute using your terminal or create a new file using your file system called `.env`.